Gioelinz/test-wc/README.md

 # test-wc

-embed tour web-component on HTML pages you like, run npm run build and check dist/demo.html
+embedding your web-component on HTML pages you like, run npm run build and check dist/demo.html

 ## Project setup
 ```